Ernyoke/certified-aws-solutions-architect-professional/05-monitoring/trusted-advisor.md

 - Provides real time guidance to provision resources against AWS best practices
 - It is an account level product, requires no agent to be installed
-- Provides a number of checks in 5 major areas:
+- Provides a number of checks and recommendations in 5 major areas:
-    - Cost Optimization
+    - Cost Optimization & Recommendations
     - Performance
     - Security
     - Fault Tolerance